bapjss19/REU_2022_FINN/README.md

 5. Justin's XOR Network file is "XOR NETWORK.ipynb"
 6. Emily's Quantized XOR Network is "Quant XOR NETWORK.ipynb"
 7. The Quantized XOR Network can be found in end2nd_example/cybersecurity

+For Emily's Quant XOR Network:
+Emily's model results in a loss stuck at 0.25 from the first 1000 epochs.
+This may be due to setting the weight_bit_width = 2, which is in line 134-136.